Episode 241: Depressive Personality Style with Jonathan Shedler

 Shedler:

 Yeah.
-Almost like it was, you know, your failing or your pathology, that you had to be vigilant in the way you were, the ways that you were, you know, rather than you were growing up with two angry, volatile, neglecting parents, you know, who could explode.
-Certainly your father, you know, at any moment or just disappear and, you know, and leave you to fend for yourself for weeks on end, as they both did.
-And Right.
-And it's like there's, you know, the sort of two parts of your right.
-I mean, there's the adult rational mental health professional who thinks about things in very, you know, rational and, and you know, and careful and accurate way.
-But then in the background, it's like, there's, as part of you that's expecting the same treatment from me, and, you know, feels like you have to be just as careful and just as cautious about Oh, you could say or do the wrong thing.
-And, you know, I wouldn't be here for you either.
-At best.
-I wouldn't be here for you either.
-I mean, at worst, I would actively attack you, or I should say, I would actively attack you too.
+Almost like it was your failing or your pathology, that you had to be vigilant in the ways you were.
+Versus that you were growing up with two angry, volatile, neglecting parents who could explode.
+Certainly your father could.
+And at any moment he could also just disappear and leave you to fend for yourself for weeks on end… as they both did.
+And it's like there's sort of two parts of you here.
+I mean, there's the adult rational mental health professional who thinks about things in a very rational and careful and accurate way.
+But then in the background, there’s a part of you that's expecting the same treatment from me, and feels like you have to be just as careful and just as cautious as you had to be growing up.
+A part that feels like you could say or do the wrong thing, and then I wouldn't be here for you either.
+At best, I wouldn't be here.
+At worst, I would actively attack you.
+Or I should say, I would actively attack you, too.

 Puder:

 Yeah.
-Something about you commenting that I– hypervigilant for me, it kind of puts it in my, like something is bad with me.
-Whereas like, I was just trying, I was, I was responding the best I could in that environment, and that, was that was what was helpful at the time.
+Something about you commenting that “hypervigilant” for me, it kind of puts it like something is bad with me.
+Whereas, I was responding the best I could in that environment and that was what was helpful at the time.
 And so I'm repeating that here.

 Shedler:

-Necessary to, I think that we were doing the best you could to survive that.
+I think that you were doing the best you could to survive that.

 Puder:

-I guess, I guess the thing that I'm, like, where I get confused is it brought me a lot of good things to be very good at reading people.
-Like my mentors, like I had this really some good English teachers and stuff where I was like, for me, kind of getting onto their page, you know, it gave me really good things to be able to read them and to, to, to be…
+I guess where I get confused is it brought me a lot of good things to be very good at reading people.
+Like my mentors, I had some good English teachers and stuff where I was like, for me, kind of getting onto their page.
+It gave me really good things to be able to read them and–

 Shedler: